clintonbf/Clints-doc-project/docs/5-glossary.md

 # Glossary
 {: .no_toc }

-Here you will find a list of terms used in the document.
+Here you will find a list of terms used throughout the site.

 ## Terms
 {: .no_toc .text-delta }